robertvanoverbeek/AirflowTutorial/README.md

 Your DAG files are parsed every X seconds.
 If you use a large number of variable in your DAG could mean you might end up saturating the number of allowed connections to your database.
 To avoid this situation, it is advisable to use a single Airflow variable with JSON value.
-For instance this case, under Admin > variables in the UI we will save a key 'dag_xyz_config', with a a set (replace the values with your project ID and bucket name without the gs:// prefix, as we fill it in below):
+For instance this case, under Admin > variables in the UI I will save a key 'dag_xyz_config', with a a set (replace the values with your project ID and bucket name without the gs:// prefix, as I fill it in below):
 {"gcp_project": "ml-test-240115", "gcs_bucket": "airflowbucket_tst"}

 Behandel ook macros, zoals timedelta: info gebruiken van: